QiuYukang/5G-LENA/doc/source/nr-module.rst

 The UE can be configured to transmit three different traffic flows simultaneously.
 Each flow is mapped to a unique CC, so the total UE traffic can be aggregated.
-The generated traffic can be only downlink (DL), only Uplink (UL), or both at the same time.
+The generated traffic can be only DL, only UL, or both at the same time.
 UE data transmissions will occur in the right DL or UL slot according to the configured TDD pattern.